crypto-guys/Crypto-Price-Archival-Bot/README.md

 # Crypto-Price-Archival-Bot
 Archives the top 100 cryptocurrency prices to the ARWEAVE blockchain

 # Dependencies
 You will need to register for a coinmarketcap PRO API key (this is free) get one [Here](https://pro.coinmarketcap.com/)

+This script runs on a linux host all instructions are for Ubuntu 18.04

+PHP 7.2

+Cron

+Git

+WGET

+Composer

+Arweave-PHP SDK

 # Install

+All instructions are for Ubuntu 18.04 if you are using anything else you might need to adjust the instructions.

 sudo apt install php-common php7.2 php7.2-cli php7.2-common php7.2-curl php7.2-gmp php7.2-json php7.2-mbstring php7.2-xml php7.2-zip cron git wget

 Install [Composer](https://github.com/composer/composer) Instruction in the link